mmaul/clml/README.md

 be done before loading the systems.

     (setf *read-default-float-format* 'double-float)

-+Example below is using CLML.EXTRAS
+-   Example below is using CLML.EXTRAS

 Here is a quick demonstration: